Hope For The Day

-Hope For The Day (HFTD) is a Chicago-based non-profit organization that focuses on suicide prevention by providing outreach and mental health education through the use of music and art.
+Hope For The Day (HFTD) is a Chicago-based non-profit organization focusing on proactive suicide prevention by providing outreach and mental health education to empower the conversation.
 The organization uses concerts, workshops, and events, and innovative partnerships to provide outreach and education.

 History

 Hope For The Day was founded in 2011 by Jonny Boucher after losing sixteen people to suicide, including his boss and mentor, Mike Scanland, in 2010.
 Boucher began working in the music industry at an early age as a concert promoter, and initially promoted HFTD by passing out fliers with information on mental health resources at music venues, churches, libraries, and schools.
 The organization also uses speaking engagements at local Chicago venues to raise awareness.
 HFTD has partnered with bands and organizations such as Beartooth, Neck Deep, and Havas.

 Hope for the Day's approach to suicide prevention is motivated by the fact that suicide prevention nationwide and across the world lack a unified framework for guiding action.
 This Action Plan for decreasing suicide rates has 3 complementary, interlocking components: